bgamari/ghc-wiki-import/working-conventions/git/submodules.md

-Unless the GHC source tree was cloned from `ssh://git@git.haskell.org/ghc.git`, the resulting pushurls will not point to a writable location.
+Unless the GHC source tree was cloned from `ssh://git@git.haskell.org/ghc.git`, the resulting `pushurl`s will not point to a writable location.

-The following commands will configure appropriate push-urls for `ghc.git` and all its submodules:
+The following commands will configure appropriate push-URLs for `ghc.git` and all its (initialized) submodules:

 ```